ChenPanXYZ/Theatre-Blocking/README.md

 Inefficiency of modifying the positions of actors.
 Unable to focus on something more important, such as the details of actors' actions.

-## **Stephan**
+## *Stephen**
 #### Bio
-Stephan is an opera actor.
+Stephen is an opera actor.
 He is an uprising movie star who is hard-working and ambitious about his career.
-Stephan loves actoring but memorizing blocking bothers him a lot, since it always distracts him from performing better.
+Stephen loves actoring but memorizing blocking bothers him a lot, since it always distracts him from performing better.
 #### Goal
 Focus on and improve performing skills.
 Become more popolar and earn more money.